Is Your Investment Worth It? Calculate ROI to Find Out

 You may calculate the RoR for any investment while dealing with assets of any kind.
 Let us take the example of buying a home to basically understand how you may calculate the RoR.
 Assume you purchase the house for $250,000.
 For easy understanding, let’s say you pay the total amount in cash.

-After six years, you think of selling the house due to multiple reasons, like you need to move to a bigger place because your family is growing.
+After six years, you think of selling the house for multiple reasons, like you need to move to a more prominent place because your family is growing.
 You will be able to sell the property for $335,000 after subtracting any realtor’s taxes and fees.

 The calculation for the simple RoR for this transaction goes as follows: